thorin/redmine_ldap_sync/README.md

  * Synchronization of user fields and groups on login.
  * Detects and disables users that have been removed from LDAP.
- * Detects and disables users that have been marked as disabled on Active Directory (see [MS KB Article 305144][uacf] for more details).
+ * Detects and disables users that have been marked as disabled on Active Directory (see [MS KB Article 305144][uacf] for details).
  * Can detect and include nested groups.
-Upon login the nested groups are retrieve from disk cache.
-This cache will only be updated by running the rake task.
+Upon login the nested groups are retrieved from disk cache.
+This cache can only be updated with the rake task.
- * Rake task available for manual or periodic synchronization of groups and users.
+ * A rake task is available for manual or periodic synchronization of groups and users.

 __Remarks__: